OWASP/wstg/document/6-Appendix/F-Leveraging_Dev_Tools.md

 3. Select the relevant domain name.
 4. Double click in the `Value` column to edit any cookie value.

-> Note: Cookies can be deleted once selected by pressing the `delete` key, or with various options from the right click context menu.
+> Note: Cookies can be deleted once selected by pressing the `delete` key, or with various options from the right-click context menu.

 ![Cookie Editing functionality in Mozilla Firefox](images/f_firefox_cookie_edit.png)\
 _Figure 6.F-3: Mozilla Firefox Cookie Editing Functionality_

 ## Local Storage Editing

+### Google Chrome

+1. Click the `Application` tab.
+2. Expand `Local Storage` under the `Storage` heading.
+3. Select the relevant domain name.
+4. Double click in the `Value` column to edit any cookie value.
+4. Double click in the applicable Cell to edit the `Key` or `Value`.

+> Note: Editing `Session Storage` or `Index DB` follows essentially the same steps.
+> Note: Items can be added or deleted via the right-click context menu.

+### Mozilla Firefox

+1. Click the `Storage` tab.
+2. Expand the `Local Storage` section.
+3. Select the relevant domain name.
+4. Double click in the applicable Cell to edit the `Key` or `Value`.

+> Note: Editing `Session Storage` or `Index DB` follows essentially the same steps.
+> Note: Items can be added or deleted via the right-click context menu.

 ## Disable CSS